 As an attempt to address the challenges, we propose an FGML framework named EGRESS (fEderated GeneRativE GNN with Structural debiaSing).
 The overall structure is shown in Fig.1.
 Firstly, to deal with the challenge of missing information (e.g., node and feature) across local subgraphs, we collaboratively train a Generator Module to generate missing neighbors as well as features for nodes on each subgraph and form an augmented local subgraph.
 Specifically, each subgraph first holds out some nodes and trains the generator based on the held-out neighbors.
 The gradients of the generator are then aggregated with ones on other subgraphs in a federated fashion.
 The output augmented graph is later fed into a local GNN model trained with FedAvg [8].
-In addition, to tackle the second challenge, we propose a Dibiasing Module where we use a debiasing strategy with the help of GN-NExplainer [11].
-To be more specific, we employ a Bias Explainer to identify edges that maximally account for the exhibited node-level bias given a node's computation graph in a device/silo.
+In addition, to alleviate bias, we propose a Dibiasing Module with the help of GNNExplainer [11].
+Specifically, we employ a Bias Explainer to identify edges that maximally account for the exhibited node-level bias given a node's computation graph in a device/silo.
 Similarly, another Fairness Explainer can be defined by identifying the edges whose presence can maximally alleviate the node-level bias.
-We employ a sensitive bias metric based on Wasserstein distance [12] in the probabilistic outcome of GNN prediction since the probabilistic space can better preserve the exhibited bias [13, 14].
+The exhibited node-level bias can be measured by the distribution distance of sensitive features (for simplicity, here we concentrate on gender)1.
+The distance can be measured by employing a sensitive bias metric based on Wasserstein distance [14] in the probabilistic outcome of GNN prediction since the probabilistic space can better preserve the exhibited bias [12, 15].